I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 • Will I become more confident in myself?

-Write down your fantasies in detail in your journal, answer questions, and re-read the entries every day.
-At first, you will not believe in what you are reading, but over time, your subconscious mind will accept a new picture.
+Describe your fantasies in detail in a diary, answer questions and re-read the entries every day.
+At first you won't believe what you read, but over time your subconscious mind will accept the new picture.

-In addition, having a vivid presentation of your dreams and goals helps you make decisions.
-Most importantly, always remember why you wake up in the morning.
+In addition, a clear vision of your own dreams and goals helps you make decisions.
+The main thing is to always remember why you wake up in the morning.

 Expand your choice

-Do not get attached to the first option that comes across.
-Check out the rest of the alternative solutions as well.
+Don't get attached to the first option you come across.
+Check out other alternative solutions.
 What if it turns out that there are much better and more profitable options?
-However, you should not expand the selection to an unlimited number of options.
-Remember that this will only make it harder to solve the problem.
+However, you should not expand the choice to an unlimited number of options.
+Remember that this will only make it more difficult to solve the problem.

-Imagine that the option that you have chosen suddenly disappeared.
+Imagine that the option you chose suddenly disappeared.
 What will you do in this case?

-This method allows you to get rid of attachment to one specific decision and get out of the impasse of thinking.
+This method allows you to get rid of attachment to one specific decision and get out of the dead end of thinking.

 Search for information

-Study thoroughly everything related to the problem and the ways to solve it.
-Acquaintance with reviews on the Internet has become a common ritual before purchasing a product or service.
+Study thoroughly everything related to the problem and ways to solve it.
+Reading reviews on the Internet has become a common ritual before purchasing a product or service.
 But for some reason, not everyone does the same when choosing a university or a new place of work.

-Study the issue on the Internet and, if possible, talk to those who worked or studied in this institution.
-This will save you half of the wrong choice.
+Research the issue on the Internet and, if possible, communicate with those who worked or studied at this institution.
+This will already half protect you from making the wrong choice.

 In addition, you can ask questions directly during the interview.
-Do not specify what bonuses the company can offer and whether there are additional benefits for employees.
-It is better to ask who was in this position before, how many people left this position and why, where they are now and how you can connect with them.
-There will already be enough answers to these questions to make an informed decision.
+Do not specify what bonuses the company can offer and whether there are additional “goodies” for employees.
+It’s better to ask who was in this position before, how many people left this vacancy and why, where they are now and how you can contact them.
+The answers to these questions will already be enough to make an informed decision.

 If it is difficult to make a decision, you can use the Descartes square method.
-To do this, draw a square on a piece of paper and divide it by two lines into four more squares.
-In the upper left box, write everything that you get by making this decision, and in the right box, write everything that you get without making it.
-In the lower squares, respectively, everything that you will not get if you make this decision, and everything that you won’t get if you don’t accept it.
+To do this, draw a square on a piece of paper and divide it into four more squares with two lines.
+In the upper left square, write everything that you will get by making this decision, and in the right - everything that you will get by not making it.
+In the lower squares, respectively, are everything that you will not get if you make this decision, and everything that you will not get if you do not make it.

-After you finish writing all the pros and cons of this solution, it remains to calculate their ratio and quantity:
+After you finish writing all the pros and cons of this solution, all that remains is to calculate their ratio and quantity:

 1. Subtract the number of minuses from the number of pluses in the upper right square.

-2. Do the same with the left column of the square.
+2. Carry out the same operation with the left column of the square.

 3. Make a decision.

-There is a theory that you need to ask yourself three times before making a decision.
-The first time the answer will come on the basis of emotions, the second time - on the basis of logic, and the third answer will be the closest to the truth.
+There is a theory that before making a decision you need to ask yourself three times.
+The first time the answer will come based on emotions, the second time - on the basis of logic, and the third answer will be the closest to the truth.

 Try on different hats

-You can make a decision in game form...
-To do this, imagine you have seven hats. different colors and each of them can radically change the way you think:
+You can make a decision in game form.
+To do this, imagine that you have seven hats different colors and each of them can radically change the way you think:

 • Red- makes you excitable and emotional;